 7. Cut Your Own Hair

-One of the top ways to save money is by cutting your own hair.
+An excellent way to save money is by cutting your own hair.
 I have a neighbor who cuts her whole family’s hair, which includes all four of her kids and husband.

 She’s a stay-at-home mom but got a part-time gig cutting hair at a local barber shop so she earns extra money with this skill as well.